‘Life-threatening’ blizzard will slam Iowa as record-low temps or tornado-spawning storms could hit the South and East Coast - KESQ

 Other Southern cities at risk for severe weather include Memphis, Charlotte, Atlanta, Raleigh, Birmingham, Jacksonville, New Orleans, Nashville, Virginia Beach and Tampa.

-Flights are grounded: More than 1,000 flights to, from or within the US have been canceled for Friday, according to FlightAware.com.
+Flights are grounded: More than 1,850 flights to, from or within the US have been canceled Friday, the highest number since July 2023, according to FlightAware.com.
+The bulk of the cancellations are coming from Chicago, with 40% of departing flights at O’Hare and 60% at Midway cancelled.

+Millions are under tornado watches: More than 5 million people in Texas, Arkansas, Louisiana, Tennessee and Mississippi are under a tornado watch until 11 a.m.
+CT.
+The area includes Little Rock, Arkansas; Shreveport, Louisiana; and Jackson, Mississippi.

 What to expect in key cities